edthedev/edthedev.github.io/blog/turtle/index.md

 forward(100)
 ```

 > Tip: A new separate window should appear with an arrow pointing to the right.

 The tip of the arrow is your turle.
-The line coming out of the arrow is the 100 points of travel the turtle just completed.
+The line coming out of the arrow is the 100 pixels of travel the turtle just completed.

-Some interesting commands to explore:
+Now a list of interesting commands to explore.

-- `penup()` - lift the pen to allow moving without drawing
-- `pendown()` - lower the pen to resume drawing
+Move the turtle:

+- `forward(100)` move the turtle forward 100 pixels
 - `right(45) / left(90)` rotate left or right the number of degrees specified
 - `xcor() / ycor()` - show the current x or y coordinate
 - `heading()` - get the current heading (in degrees)
 - `goto(0,0)` - go directly to the x and y cordinates given

+> Tip: All commands whould end in `()` - and some take arguments - a number or string of text between the `()`.

+Control the drawn line:

+- `penup()` - lift the pen to allow moving without drawing
+- `pendown()` - lower the pen to resume drawing
+- `pensize(10)` - change the pen line thickness to the given number of pixels
-- `color('green') - change the turtle (and ink) to the given color
+- `color('green')` - change the turtle (and ink) to the given color

+Text output:

 - `write('hello world') - write the given text next to the turtle
-- `setx(100) / sety(100)` - jump to the given x / y coordiante
+- `setx(100) / sety(100)` - jump to the given x / y coordinate

+Stamps:

+- `shape("circle")` - change the turle's shape
 - `stamp()` - "stamp" the turtle's current appearance into the canvas

-- `clearscreen()` - empty the canvas of all drawings
-- `pensize(10)` - change the pen line thickness to the given number of pixels
+Clean up:

 - `hideturtle()` - hide the turtle
 - `showturtle()` - show the turtle
+- `clearscreen()` - empty the canvas of all drawings
 - `undo()` - undo the previous command

-> Tip: All commands whould end in `()` - and some take arguments - text between the `()`.